terra-money/docs/docs/develop/module-specifications/spec-governance.md

 # Governance

-::: warning Note:
+:::{Important}
 Terra's Governance module inherits from Cosmos SDK's [`gov`](https://docs.cosmos.network/master/modules/gov/) module.
 This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 :::

 Governance is the process through which participants within the Terra network can effect change on the protocol by submitting petitions known as "proposals," arriving at a popular consensus when a threshold amount of support has been reached for it.
 The proposal structure is versatile and allows for holders of Luna (those who have an interest in the long-term viability of the network) to voice their opinion on both blockchain parameter updates as well as future development of the Terra protocol.

-Check the [Governance section of the `terrad` Reference](/Reference/terrad/subcommands.md#tx-gov-submit-proposal) to see examples of how to participate in the Governance process.
+Check the [Governance section of the `terrad` Reference](../terrad/using-terrad/subcommands.md#tx-gov-submit-proposal) to see examples of how to participate in the Governance process.

 ## Concepts